-Davits for the dinghy.
+Davits for the dinghy

 A davit is a small crane fitted on a boat to hoist and lower a dinghy.
-Usually davits are mounted in pairs on the aft end of a larger craft.
+Usually, davits are mounted in pairs on the aft end of a larger craft.
 A tackle or winch is usually required to raise the load.
 Commercial davits are generally made of stainless steel or aluminum.
-Most I’ve seen are heavy, expensive and in my opinion ugly.
-For my new power catamaran I wanted davits that were lightweight, graceful looking and low cost.
+Most I’ve seen are heavy, expensive, and in my opinion ugly.
+For my new power catamaran, I wanted davits that were lightweight, graceful looking, and low cost.
 That meant I’d have to make them myself.

 My stitch and glue 7′ 10″ Sabotina dinghy I built from Glen-L plans (which I was very happy with) weighs 70 lb.
-Two davits share the weight, but must be able to handle all the weight in case of a weight transfer situation.
+Two davits share the weight but must be able to handle all the weight in case of a weight transfer situation.
 In addition, the davits must withstand wave shock loads which might be three times the applied load.
 I figured the davits should handle 200 lb with plenty of safety margin.
 To prevent the dinghy from filling with water, I fitted it with a bailer to help keep the weight down.

 The davits needed to be about 10% longer than half the width of the dinghy’s beam.
 There had to be a plan for attachment to the boat.
 These were to be manually operated davits.
-Using this criteria, I designed and built my davits.
+Using this criterion, I designed and built my davits.

 I sketched out my scaled design on graph paper, then transferred it to a flat plywood surface with a larger grid.
 This made scaling it up to the actual size easier.
 I built the davits on this surface.
 I faired it with battens and darkened the lines of the final shape.
 Blocks (for clamping) were screwed down to my plywood base along the line describing the davit’s shape.